learn-co-curriculum/dsc-refactoring-with-pipelines/README.md

 Let's say for the sake of example that we wanted to add a new feature called `number_odd`, which is `1` when the value of `number` is odd and `0` when the value of `number` is even.
 (It's not clear why this would be useful, but you can imagine a more realistic example, e.g. a boolean flag related to a purchase threshold that triggers free shipping.)

 We don't want to remove `number` and replace it with `number_odd`, we want an entire new feature `number_odd` to be added.

-Let's make a custom transformer for this purpose:
+Let's make a custom transformer for this purpose.
+Specifically, we'll use a `FunctionTransformer` ([documentation here](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.FunctionTransformer.html)).
+As you might have guessed from the name, a `FunctionTransformer` takes in a function as an argument (similar to the `.apply` dataframe method) and uses that function to transform the data.
+Unlike just using `.apply`, this transformer has the typical `.fit_transform` interface and can be used just like any other transformer (including being used in a pipeline).

 ```python